codefog/contao-events_subscriptions/docs/03-advanced.md

 ## Limit subscriptions per member and/or member group

+In the calendar and event settings you can optionally restrict which member groups are allowed to subscribe to the certain events.
+Simply select the `Member groups restriction` checkbox and choose the desired groups.

 It is also possible to limit the amount of possible subscriptions per member and per member group.
 You can enable that in the member group and/or member settings: